-- Not Guilty - Guilty/Sanctions Recommended (see below)
+- o Not Guilty - o Guilty/Sanctions Recommended (see below)

 Voting members are not allowed to abstain.
 The Faculty Co-Chair shall tally the votes.
 In the event of a tie, there will be a revote where the Faculty Co-Chair will participate as a voting member.